amisol banner

 Corcovado National Park in Costa Rica

-If nature is what you have come for in Costa Rica, then you will simply have to visit Corcovado.
-It is located in the southwestern part of the country and borders Panama.
+If nature is what you came to Costa Rica for, then you simply have to visit Corcovado.
+It is located in the southwestern part of the country, where Costa Rica borders Panama.

 The peninsula is called Península de Osa and is worth all the transport hours.
 Both on land and at sea there is something to experience, as there are also many whales and sharks in this area.
 On the beaches, it is not uncommon to meet tapirs on his walk.
 Many boutique hotels have been built here, which can be recommended as accommodation.